Are Job Offer Letters Legally Required?

 One prime example of this can be found in the TSR Consulting Services, Inc. v.
 Larry Steinhouse case.
-The case involves an incident where Steinhouse sued TSR Consulting Services for failure to live up to the terms guaranteed to him in an offer letter.
-The offer letter stated:
+The case involves an incident where Steinhouse sued TSR Consulting Services for the failure to acknowledge the terms, which were guaranteed in his offer letter.
+The Letter explicitly stated:

 For the first twelve months of your employment, through May 31, 1998, your compensation will consist of a base salary, which if annualized would be $120,000.
 In addition, you will receive a guaranteed non-recoverable draw of $10,000 against commissions for this same period.
 Also, as you requested an additional recoverable draw of $20,000 against commissions can be provided.
 The objectives for the additional incentive/compensation commissions are outlined in schedule A. For the second year of your employment, you will receive a guaranteed recoverable draw of $120,000 against commissions.

 Can Employers Be Sued if They Don't Send an Offer Letter?

-If an employer chooses not to send an offer letter there is no risk of a lawsuit.
+Should an employer abstain from sending an offer letter, they are at no risk of a lawsuit.